 Don't expect perfection, but you can probably at least make the brake work reasonably smoothly.

 A pothole, stone or curb has pushed the rim inward.
 A rim flange, or both rim flanges, may be damaged too -- see the previous section.

 Don't touch the spoke wrench yet!
 A clever on road-repair technique -- I learned it from Sheldon -- is to tie a length of clothesline or a couple of toe straps around a fencepost and the rim so you can lever the wheel up and down.
 Do this with the inflated tire in place, if possible, to avoid damage at other places on the rim.
 Once the dent is mostly pulled out, straightening the rim flanges as described in the previous section will also make it easier to remove more of the dent.

 Once the rim is pulled out far enough that pulling on it tensions the spokes, then deflate the tire, unless the rim has recessed spoke heads, and use the spoke wrench to loosen the spokes in the immediate area of the dent by a few turns.
-You need to pull the rim slightly past its final position so it will relax to where you want it.
-I suggest 6 turns directly over the dent, tapering down for two spokes on either side.
+You pull the rim slightly past its final position so it will relax to where you want it.
+I suggest loosening the spokes by 6 turns directly over the dent, tapering down for two spokes two spokes away on either side.
 Reinflate the tire, give the rim one last tug, then deflate the tire again, retighten the spokes and hope that even spoke tension has been restored.